davidfstr/dafoster.net/_posts/2013-01-15-things-i-wish-i-knew-before-working-in-industry.md

 date_updated: 2021-02-23
 featured: true

+style: |
+    /* Override blockquote to use same font size as body text */ blockquote { font-size: 16px !important; }

 ---

-In April 2008, a representative from IBM gave a presentation at Georgia Tech about things he wished he knew before working in the the software industry.
-I have found his advice to be very useful at various points during my career.
-Sadly I have lost the presenter's name.
+A representative from IBM came to visit me in college several years ago<!-- in April 2008 --> when I was a student and talked about several things he wished he knew before working in the software industry.[^anonymous] I've found his advice to be very useful at various points during my career.

-Here is my outline of his presentation, updated for 2021.
+And would like to share it again with you now, in outline form:

+[^anonymous]: Sadly I have lost the name of the presenter from IBM who gave this talk originally.

-**Emphasized** points are ones I've found to be particularly useful.
+> Note: **Bolded** points I've found to be especially useful.

 ### Technology